 Applicable criteria: The CASS rules and other applicable rules used, in the context of the particular CASS assurance engagement, to evaluate the status of a firm, in terms specified by the FCA, in connection with subject matter relating to the holding of client assets.
-Related assertions are the conditions that the subject matter would need to meet, as expressed or implied by the applicable criteria, if the firm's status in connection with that subject matter could be described in the terms specified by the FCA.
+Related assertions are the conditions that need to be met, as expressed or implied by the applicable criteria, if the firm's status could be described in the terms specified by the FCA.

-Breaches schedule: Part 2 of the Client Assets Report: A Breaches Schedule identifying each CASS rule in respect of which a breach has been identified which has been identified in the course of the CASS assurance engagement for the period covered by the client assets report, whether identified by the CASS auditor or disclosed to it by the firm, or by any third party.
+Breaches schedule: Part 2 of the Client Assets Report: A Breaches Schedule identifying each CASS rule in respect of which a breach has been identified in the course of the CASS assurance engagement for the period covered by the Client Assets Report, whether identified by the CASS auditor or disclosed to it by the firm, or by any third party.